matthew-e-brown/resume/README.md

 ## Usage

 If you like the look of my resume, feel free to fork this repository and use this resume's theme as your own!
-I would be flatterd if you did. 😊
+I would be flattered if you did. 😊

-Everything on it can be tweaked simply by editing [`resume-data.js`](src/resume-data.js).
+Everything on it can be tweaked simply by editing [`resume.js`](src/resume.js).
 See the [Data](#data) section for details.

 ### Running